Last Updated on February 18, 2026 by Shannon

 Frozen Papaya Dog Treats is the only treat I’ve seen so far that uses papayas.

-Cucumber and Watermelon Frozen Dog Treats combines the two summer staples of cucumbers and watermelon.
+Cucumber and Watermelon Frozen Dog Treats combine the two summer staples of cucumbers and watermelon.

-Banana and Blueberry Pupsicles is made with bananas, blueberries, and chicken broth.
+Banana and Blueberry Pupsicles are made with bananas, blueberries, and chicken broth.

-Frozen Watermelon Dog Treats is a simple watermelon frozen dog treat.
+Frozen Watermelon Dog Treats are a simple watermelon frozen dog treat.

-Watermelon Carrot Pupsicles is a simple treat made with watermelon and carrots.
+Watermelon Carrot Pupsicles are a simple treat made with watermelon and carrots.

 Apple and Chicken Pup Pops is another frozen dog treat that is made to look like it has a handle.